kieme/dainty/library/dacli/dainty_dacli.md

 ##### 1.2. result argument name/n=

 The name/n argument represents a specific argument name.
 Its an array that contains the full name path (including names of ancestors) with the last entry the name of the specific argument.
-This naming scheme enables the construction of named trees, tables and lists.
+This naming scheme enables the construction of base trees, tables and lists.
 Its also efficient in terms of the number of characters required to represent a unique full name path.
 The argument/n argument is sorted using the name/n argument with the intention to have a reliable, predictable order.
 Each argument name has a depth which is represented by the size of the argument name array.

  The c++ code snippet below is used to demonstrate the algorithm used for the sorting.
 The less operator is used to determine if left should be sorted before right.